Luna Park (Coney Island, 1903): Background

-In 1901, Frederic Thompson and Elmer "Skip" Dundy had created a wildly successful ride, called "A Trip To The Moon", as part of the Pan-American Exposition at Buffalo, New York.
+In 1901, Frederic Thompson and Elmer "Skip" Dundy created a wildly successful ride called "A Trip To The Moon" as part of the Pan-American Exposition at Buffalo, New York.
 The name of the fanciful "airship" (complete with flapping wings) that was the main part of the ride was Luna, the Latin word for the moon.
 The airship, and the park that was subsequently built around it, may have been named after Dundy's sister in Des Moines, Luna Dundy Newman.
-George C. Tilyou, the owner of Steeplechase Park, invited Thompson and Dundy to move their attraction to Steeplechase for the 1902 season.
+George C. Tilyou invited Thompson and Dundy to move their attraction to Steeplechase for the 1902 season.
 The ride performed poorly during that season, which was extremely rainy.
-Thompson and Dundy opted to establish their own amusement park at the end of the season, following a disagreement with Tilyou.
+Thompson and Dundy opted to establish their own amusement park at the end of the season following a disagreement with Tilyou.

 Thompson and Dundy agreed to take over the site of Paul Boyton's 16-acre (6.5 ha) Sea Lion Park in August 1902.
 As part of the deal, they leased some land from Frederick Kister, and they also leased a strip of land on West 12th Street for 25 years.
-Sea Lion Park had several centerpiece rides, but the bad 1902 season and competition with Steeplechase Park had prompted Boyton to leave the amusement park business.
+Sea Lion Park had several centerpiece rides, but low attendance during the 1902 season and competition with Steeplechase Park had prompted Boyton to leave the amusement park business.
 Thompson and Dundy also leased the adjacent site of the Elephantine Colossus Hotel, which had burned down in 1896.
 This gave them 22 acre, all the land north of Surf Avenue and south of Neptune Avenue, between West 8th and West 12th Streets.